-- Questionable Consent: Due to Castiel being on the run from his fellow angels, it is extremely unlikely that he would have had sex with "April" if he knew who she actually was.
+- Questionable Consent: Due to Castiel being on the run, it is extremely unlikely that he would have had sex with "April" if he knew who she actually was.

 - Refused by the Call: The young woman at the studio seems to have faith, but failed horrifically and messily as an angelic vessel.Young woman: Let me be a vessel for the divine.
 I give myself over to you.

 - Revealing Cover Up: Sam mentions that Castiel using the name of an angel character as an alias wasn't a very good idea and probably made it easier for his enemies to find him.

 - Saintly Church: St. Anne's Cathedral has a homeless shelter and work program to help the community.
 A sign in the Emory Park Shelter says, "ATTENTION NO VIOLENCE IN THE SHELTER.
 Racism, Sexism, Homophobia & Transphobia are forms of violence."
 The news report on the deaths of the priests says the shelter program helps about 100 people in need and that prior to the death's of the priests there had been no violent incidents in the 100 year history of St. Anne's Cathedral.

 - Saying Too Much: Dean almost shows his hand to Sam.Dean: Um, so I was thinking, if the angels are organizing, then that makes them a lot more dangerous than we thought.Sam: [confused] Why do you think they're organizing?Dean: [pause] It makes sense.